Mexico's president is willing to help with border migrant crush but wants US to open talks with Cuba | Politics

 López Obrador said the development aid will help stem residents' need to migrate.

-López Obrador spoke by telephone with Biden on Thursday and agreed that additional border enforcement was needed so the crossings can be reopened, White House national security spokesman John Kirby said.
+López Obrador spoke by telephone with Biden on Thursday and agreed that additional border enforcement was needed so the crossings can be reopened, White House national security spokesperson John Kirby said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)